omersafakoglu/arimaforthyaois/README.md

 ## Results

-Model performance is evaluated using the following metrics:
+# Model performance is evaluated using the following metrics:

-Mean Squared Error (MSE)
+-Mean Squared Error (MSE)

-Symmetric Mean Absolute Percentage Error (SMAPE)
+-Symmetric Mean Absolute Percentage Error (SMAPE)

-Results indicate the accuracy of the predictions and the overall performance of the model.
+-Results indicate the accuracy of the predictions and the overall performance of the model.